wearewhys/magnivore-docs/transform.rst

 Factor
 ######
 Factor transforms a value multiplying it by a factor.
+It will always return a number of the same type of the original one.

 ::